 “My mom always said you can’t live for free.
 If my mom was alive today I’d tell her ‘ya know what, you can live for free cause i’ve been doing it for 8 years, and so have a lot of other people.
 I know people who’ve been out for 30 years’.”

 Directed by Paul Crane

 Additional photos by Robert Boettcher and Mark Ogier

 Additional footage by Wulf

 Paul started filming Living In Tents in 2011 and officially wrapped the project in 2018.
-For several years during this time Paul had to put the project on the shelf so he could concentrate on starting his own video production business, Artica Films.
-Since then Artica Films has produced videos for clients such as Washington University, NASA, St. Louis County Library, Maryville University and many others.
+For several years during this time Paul had to put the project on the shelf so he could concentrate on starting his own video production business, Crane Creative.
+Since then Crane Creative has produced videos for clients such as Washington University, NASA, St. Louis County Library, Maryville University and many others.